-Coughing up phlegm (which can have varying amounts of blood in it) frequently can lead to a distinct metallic taste in your mouth.
-Although this often indicates that you’re experiencing a common cold, there are plenty of other possible causes to consider.
+While this symptom often indicates that you’re experiencing a common cold, there are other possible causes to consider.

 Anaphylaxis is a severe and intense reaction to an allergen.
 It can occur either immediately or shortly after contact with an allergen.
-The affected person goes into shock as their immune system struggles to fight off the allergen.
+The affected person goes into shock as their immune system struggles to fight it off.

 These kinds of allergic reactions can sometimes be prefaced with a metallic taste in the mouth as the airways begin to restrict, causing wheezing and coughing.

 A common cold will often run its course in a few days, but there are a few key warning signs you should keep in mind.
-You should see your doctor if, along with a metallic taste in your mouth, you experience other symptoms including:
+See a doctor if, along with a metallic taste in your mouth, you have the symptoms below:

 Long-lasting or high fever

-A low grade fever is a common symptom of an upper respiratory infection, but you should go to the doctor or hospital immediately if your fever spikes past 103°F (39°C).
+A low-grade fever is a common symptom of an upper respiratory infection, but you should go to the doctor or hospital immediately if your fever spikes to 103°F (39.4°C) or higher.

-Additionally, if a fever lasts more than five days, seek medical attention.
+Additionally, seek medical attention if a fever lasts more than 5 days.

 Coughing up blood

-Coughing up large, visible amounts of blood, however, could be a sign of a serious condition like:
+Coughing up large, visible amounts of blood, however, could be a sign of a serious condition, such as:

 Wheezing or trouble breathing

-If your cough is so severe that you have trouble breathing, you should see a doctor.
+If your cough is so severe that you have trouble breathing, seek immediate medical attention.
 Difficulty breathing could be a sign that your airways are narrowing due to a serious medical condition such as:

 If your cough with a metallic taste is being caused by a common cold, there are few options in the way of treatment.
-The virus needs to run its course and cannot be cured with antibiotics.
+The virus needs to run its course.

-However, you can treat some of the symptoms of a common cold.
+However, you can treat some of the symptoms of a common cold with these medications:

-Pain relievers.
-If your upper respiratory infection has left you achy or with a sore throat, over-the-counter (OTC) pain relievers like acetaminophen (Tylenol) may help temporarily relieve the discomfort.
+- Pain relievers.
+If your upper respiratory infection has left you achy or with a sore throat, over-the-counter (OTC) pain relievers such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) may help temporarily relieve the discomfort.

-Cough medicine.
-A cough suppressant may help with your cold symptoms and the metallic taste you’re experiencing.
-Dextromethorphan (Robitussin) is a common and easily available option for reducing a stubborn cough.
+- Cough medicine.
+A cough suppressant may help with your cold symptoms and the metallic taste.
+Dextromethorphan (Delsym, Robitussin) is a common and easily available option for reducing a stubborn cough.

-Most people who experience the taste of metal in their mouth when coughing are simply experiencing a common cold or upper respiratory infection.
-Repeatedly coughing up phlegm often brings small amounts of blood into the mouth and onto the taste buds, triggering a metallic taste.
+Most people who taste metal in their mouth when coughing are simply experiencing a common cold or upper respiratory infection.
+Coughing up phlegm (which can have varying amounts of blood in it) can trigger a metallic taste.

-However, a cold is not the only cause of a metallic taste in your mouth.
-You should see a doctor immediately if you suspect the taste isn’t coming from congestion and coughing.
+However, a cold isn’t the only possible cause.
+See a doctor immediately if you suspect the taste isn’t coming from congestion and coughing.
 Keep an eye out for other symptoms such as: